-Duane Dunston is an Assistant Professor of cybersecurity at Champlain College and his first year teaching here and first time in Vermont.
+Duane Dunston is an Assistant Professor of Cybersecurity at Champlain College.
 He's been in Information Security since 1997.
-With a graduate degree in Management, he is also an adjunct Information Assurance instructor at Pfeiffer University, his Alma Mater.
+With a graduate degree in Organizational Management, he is also an adjunct Information Assurance instructor at Pfeiffer University, his Alma Mater.
 He is also the coach for the Northeast Collegiate Cyber Defense Competition (NECCDC), and this year Champlain's team placed second.
 Duane is also a mentor for the Cyber Patriots Program at Champlain Valley Union High School.

 Duane has spoken for the Western North Carolina and Burlington, Vermont Foreign Policy Association Great Decisions series as a Guest Lecturer on Cybersecurity.
 He also been featured on WCAX for topics related to cybersecurity.
 His information security experience is from the education and government sector where he worked as an information systems security officer and computer forensics analyst.

 He's written two novels about a computer hacker that helps law enforcement track down human traffickers, Twisted Greed and Point of Interception.
-Additionally, he donates 100% of the royalties for his novels to "FAIR Girls," which provides numerous support services for victims of human trafficking.
+Additionally, he donates 100% of the royalties from his novels to organization that support victims of human trafficking.

 Duane's interest are in risk management, security education, and using technology to promote social change.

-Outside of computers, he's just started learning to play the violin and is also a silversmith.
+Outside of computers, he's practicing silversmithing, and just started learning about gardening.